 The Jury is located in a place where the view of the competition platform and stage is clear and unobstructed.
-The Jury table must be placed a maximum of ten metres from the centre of the platform, between the Centre and the Side Referees' tables.
+The Jury table must be placed a maximum of ten metres from the centre of the platform, between the Centre and the Side Referees' tables and located on the side of the Athletes point of entry.
+Organisers must provide platforms, as an elevation for the Technical Officials if their view is impeded by the height of the stage.